-Arts Lab is a transdiciplinary research platform that joins artists and cultural producers with researchers of the Centro de Estudos de Comunicação e Cultura da Faculdade de Ciências Humanas da Universidade Católica Portuguesa (CECC, FCH-UCP) and the MA and PhD Students of The Lisbon Consortium.
+Arts Lab is a transdiciplinary research platform that joins artists and cultural producers with researchers of the Centro de Estudos de Comunicação e Cultura da Faculdade de Ciências Humanas da Universidade Católica Portuguesa (CECC, FCH-UCP), the Campus Cultura, and the MA and PhD Students of The Lisbon Consortium.

 The central question of this programme is how research becomes a medium in the visual arts, in the same way that sculpture or installation could be.
 There have been artists throughout the 20th century who conducted research, either at a scientific and academic level or as part of their visual art production.
 However, since the beginning of the 21st century an increasing number of artists have begun to integrate their (academic and non-academic) researches as a fundamental part of their visual art projects.
 Despite this fact, there is not a consistent body of research work developed on this matter and how this impacts in knowledge production across various disciplinary areas.
 This circumstance gives rise to a situation in which, on the one hand, artists who conduct research are not aware of others doing the same and, on the other hand, relevant knowledge is being produced via different methodologies without enough fruitful combinations among diverse methods and disciplinary areas.
 With the Arts Lab we aim to create collaborations between researchers and artists and to produce knowledge via this silently widespread artistic development.